Jisan-mia/dom-projects/README.md

 - I use the scroll event in this project.
 Basically when you scroll down new content will show up with animation.

+---

 ### Search Field Reveal

 - A simple implementation of classList toggle method.
 Also, css transition and transform property were utilized for animation.

+---

 ### Question List and Progress

 - This javascript project utilizes common use cases of DOM APIs like selecting elements, creating element, and updating the ui.

+---

 ### Kinetic CSS Loader

 - Small loader project with CSS animation

+---

+### Modal

+- Newsletter call to action Modal

+---

+### Advanced Todo

+- An advanced to web application with todo state filtering and edit/delete functionality

+---

+### Retro Calculator

+- A Retro Style classic calculator web project with physical keyboard supported.